CharGolden-Games/Char-s-Adventure/README.md

 Install at least [Haxe 4.2.5](https://haxe.org/) and then run the 2 batch files in [setup](setup/)

-Then simply run lime test windows!
+Then simply run `lime test windows`!

 ## Switches (Compilation only)